This topic covers types of applications that you might choose to create as rights-enabled.

 The following application types are currently supported by Rights Management Services SDK 2.1

 A simple application could be a command line tool built to encrypt a provided file.
-For an example of a simple, rights-enabled application see, IPCHelloWorld - an example application.
+For an example of a simple, rights-enabled application see our implementation of IPCHelloWorld, described in Developing your application.

 Server mode applications